Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

        show_msg=False,
        soundfont_args=None)

-# obj: the musicpy data structures you want to export by the sampler
+# obj: the musicpy data structures you want to export by the daw

 # mode: the audio format of the exported audio file you want to have, supports wav, mp3, ogg and so on